 Alyssa loves sharing her family's favorite recipes with the world.
 She is a wife and a mom who enjoys drinking copious amounts of coffee.

 My grandfather was also an amazing cook.
-I loved hanging out in the kitchen with him as he whipped up culinary masterpieces.
-My all-time favorite dish was his homemade applesauce.
-He would always make a large batch and he would designate one container just for me.
+I loved hanging out in the kitchen with him as he whipped up culinary masterpieces, and my all-time favorite dish was his homemade applesauce.
+He would always make a large batch, and he would designate one container just for me.

 - 7 to 8 Gala apples